gs1/gs1-syntax-engine/maintenance/docker/c-docs/mainpage.md

     later), declared in `gs1encoders.hpp` and rooted in the @ref gs1encoders namespace.
 Provides a fluent gs1encoders::InitOpts builder, idiomatic STL types (`std::string`, `std::vector`, `std::optional`) and a typed exception hierarchy.
-The wrapper introduces no runtime overhead beyond the inline calls into the underlying C library and ships in the same package as the C header, so no extra dependency is required.
+The wrapper compiles inline with no runtime overhead over the C API, and is distributed in the same package.

 The two surfaces are interchangeable for any operation.
 The minimal example below shows the same task — encode a bracketed AI element string as a GS1